Watch: Toyota Fortuner has narrow escape after skidding on black ice near Manali

 The video shows a white Toyota Fortuner SUV, which is considered as one of the best models to tackle off-road terrain in India, perched sideways on a narrow patch of road flanked by rocky walls and a cliff.
 The road, as can be seen from the images, had a thick layer of black ice.
 The rear wheels of the SUV were stuck between rocks on the edge of the cliff.

-Black ice is one of the biggest menaces in regions which witness frequent snowfall.
+Black ice is one of the menace in regions which witnesses frequent snowfall, like the hills.
 If driving on snow is a difficult challenge, driving on black ice can be termed a pro-level challenge.
 Every year, several such accidents occur in tourist destinations like Himachal Pradesh, Jammu and Kashmir due to this phenomenon.
 It is caused by melting ice which gets hardened into a shiny layer under sunlight.
 This makes the surface difficult for tyres to grip or get any traction.
 It often causes vehicles to skid off the track.

 While it is advisable to stay off roads with snow or black ice in case someone has no experience of driving on them, here are some tips and tricks to avoid skidding on such surfaces.